bstiq/charybdis-wireless-3x6/README.md

 ## Helper Tools

-Some tools will make it easier to build your keyoard:
+Some tools will make it easier to build your keyboard:

 - solder Iron: It's strongly recommended to get a good quality solder iron where you can change the temperature.
 From my research I have found that Hakko solder irons are overwhelmingly popular, however they are expensive.
 If you are not planning to build keyboards for a living, you can cut some costs by a cheaper alternative.
 I myself bought a [GALLUNOPTIMAL GOSprint150](https://www.amazon.nl/dp/B091J6TB43).
 Others have had success with the Pinecil.
 - solder: There are two types of solder that can be used, leaded and lead-free.
 While leaded solder melts easier and its easier to desolder, lead itself is toxic, therefore its important not to inhale it.
 You can put a fan in front of you and have good ventilation and possibly wear a mask.
 Lead-free solder is a safer choice, but it melts harder and is harder to desolder.
 Make sure to wash your hands after you are done!
 Using solder with a rosin core also makes it much easier to use.